d3dorsett/Creality-K1-Max-Cura-Profile/README.md

 https://docs.fluidd.xyz/features/gcode-viewer

-**NOTE:** A bug in Cura 5.3 has been fixed in 5.6.0 making the use of KAMP and Gcode Viewe_ useable if you add the follow macros to gcode_macro.cfg file:
+**NOTE:** A bug in Cura 5.3 has been fixed in 5.6.0 making the use of KAMP and Gcode Viewer useable if you add the follow macros to gcode_macro.cfg file:

 [gcode_macro DEFINE_OBJECT]
 gcode: